Sabbatical/Professional Development Leave

 Clinical Assistant Professors, Clinical Associate Professors and Clinical Professors who are benefits eligible (that is, appointed at 50% FTE or more and for an appointment of six months or longer) are eligible for PDL.

 Clinician Educators in those categories begin accruing PDL at the start of their (eligible) appointment, and accrue 14 days or two weeks per year.
-Five years of active service are required before becoming eligible to take PDL, and the normal maximum accrual is 70 days.
+Five years of active service are required before becoming eligible to take PDL, and the normal maximum accrual is 98 days.
+Accrual stops during a period of no service (a leave for short term disability, family and medical leave, long term disability, professional development leave, for example).
 For further details, please see the Program Statement below.